splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 Disable log data in the Collector
 ------------------------------------------------------------

 By default, the Splunk Distribution of the OpenTelemetry Collector collects and send logs to Observability Cloud through a logs pipeline that uses the Splunk HEC exporter.
+See :ref:`splunk-hec-exporter` for more information.

 If you need to disable log data export to Observability Cloud, for example because you're using Log Observer Connect, set ``log_data_enabled`` to ``false`` in the ``splunk_hec`` exporter of your Collector configuration file: